japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingDeduplicateExec.md

 NOTE: `doExecute` is part of `SparkPlan` Contract to generate the runtime representation of an physical operator as a distributed computation over internal binary rows on Apache Spark (i.e. `RDD[InternalRow]`).

-Internally, `doExecute` initializes link:spark-sql-streaming-StateStoreWriter.adoc#metrics[metrics].
+Internally, `doExecute` initializes link:spark-sql-streaming-StateStoreWriter.md#metrics[metrics].

-`doExecute` executes <<child, child>> physical operator and link:spark-sql-streaming-StateStoreOps.adoc#mapPartitionsWithStateStore[creates a StateStoreRDD] with `storeUpdateFunction` that:
+`doExecute` executes <<child, child>> physical operator and link:spark-sql-streaming-StateStoreOps.md#mapPartitionsWithStateStore[creates a StateStoreRDD] with `storeUpdateFunction` that:

 1. Generates an unsafe projection to access the key field (using <<keyExpressions, keyExpressions>> and the output schema of <<child, child>>).